 We arrived at the Brissago Islands around 10 AM when nobody else was there but the museum cashier.
 This allowed us to roam around and take some memorable photographs before the first scheduled boat with tourists arrived.

-- Brissago Islands are reopening on April 7, 2019
+- Brissago Islands are reopening in April 2022

 - The best months to see the blooms are May and June when many Mediterranean flowers are in bloom, as well as echium from the Canary Islands.